dmazine/arch-linux-install/README.md

 |sda1     |EFI System (ef00)|512mb               |Boot partition  |
 |sda2     |Linux LVM (8e00) |Remaining free space|LVM partition   |

+Note that the boot partition will be created with EFI System type since my motherboard fully supports UEFI mode.
+When booting in Legacy BIOS mode Linux filesystem partition type (8300) should be used.

 *See References below to find out the recommended swap size.*

 ### Create partitions